The Mysterious Universe: Contents

 The US edition has woodcut illustrations by the painter Walter Tandy Murch.

 Criticism

-The book was denounced by the Cambridge philosopher Ludwig Wittgenstein, because "Jeans has written a book called The Mysterious Universe and I loathe it and call it misleading.
+The book was denounced by the Cambridge philosopher Ludwig Wittgenstein, "Jeans has written a book called The Mysterious Universe and I loathe it and call it misleading.
 Take the title...I might say that the title The Mysterious Universe includes a kind of idol worship, the idol being Science and the Scientist."